“I realized,” my friend confided, “she wasn’t that pretty after all.”

 However, we all know that no matter how much we talk about the right standards, it won’t really matter when we actually fall in love, and choose to love someone.
 Because when love comes, we learn to be prejudiced for our beloved.

 Just take the parent, when their child was involved in a wrongdoing.
-How they fiercely they would protect, even reject accusations pointed at their child; how when proven guilty, they would plead, negotiate for mercy and grace, making appeals for a justice that they sometimes deny from others.
+How fiercely they would protect, even reject accusations pointed at, their child; how when proven guilty, they would plead, negotiate for mercy and grace, making appeals for a justice that they sometimes deny from others.

 Just take the patriot, when the nation is in trouble and at the brink of a crisis, who choose to stay and defend and offer one’s life in loving martyrdom— even as his cowardly fellowmen abandon their posts and save their own interests.
 Yet the patriot doesn’t care for their faults; love compels him to only see what is best for the nation.
 All else matter less or none at all.

 As a Christian, I can’t help but be reminded of the ‘first’ romance: when Adam fell in love with Eve— so much that he allowed himself to partake in Eve’s mistake.
 He could’ve protested, he could’ve scolded her, he could’ve reminded her gently of what was right.
-Yet he didn’t; his love compelled him to join her in her desire and pleasure.
+Yet he didn’t; his love (even though misguided, though this is just my own prejudice about love speaking) compelled him to join her in her desire and pleasure.
 After all, she was his wife; wouldn’t it be wrong to fight with her?
 Wouldn’t it be more acceptable to go to hell with her, than live alone again for the rest of eternity?